Google invented MapReduce to process petabytes of web data across thousands of machines.

 And it doesn't help with quality problems that aren't context-related.
 If the analysis is wrong because the reasoning is wrong, MapReduce won't fix it.
 It only fixes the case where the reasoning is degraded because the context is exhausted.

-That said, the overhead is small (typically one extra phase in a multi-phase project, 3-4 extra agent calls) and the quality difference is large.
+That said, the overhead is small (typically one extra phase in a multi-phase project, a few extra agent calls) and the quality difference is large.
 When in doubt, use MapReduce.
-The cost of unnecessary MapReduce is 15 minutes and a few dollars in API calls.
+The cost of unnecessary MapReduce is 15 minutes.
 The cost of context exhaustion is a failed analysis that takes hours to diagnose and redo.

 The Broader Pattern

 Context management is the infrastructure layer of AI-native operations.
 It's not exciting.
 It doesn't make for good demos.
-You can't tweet "we added context thresholds to our execution system" and get engagement.
+You can't tweet "we added context budgets to our execution system" and get engagement.

 But it's the single highest-leverage architectural decision you'll make.

+Across every project where the output was shallow, generic, or missing evidence it should have contained, the root cause was the same: too much source material in one context window.
 Not bad prompts.
 Not wrong instructions.
 Not model limitations.
 Physical context constraints producing degraded output.
-And the fix is always architectural (MapReduce, extract-then-assemble), never "try harder."
+And the fix is always architectural (organize, then split, then synthesize), never "try harder."

 If you're building AI-native operations and your outputs are occasionally shallow, generic, or missing evidence they should contain: check your context budget before you blame the model.
 The model is probably fine.
 The context window is probably full.